tedsta/gpuarray-rs/README.md

 # matrix-rs

 Make use of GPU-powered matrix operations from Rust!
 Matrix-rs uses OpenCL but hides all the details.
+The API is still very crude.
 In the future it may be generalized to multiple backends.

+### Road map

+- Rethink naming.
+ClMatrix needs to be renamed if we generalize to multiple backends.
+- Make operations pluggable rather than having methods on ClMatrix.
+- Generalize to multiple backends

 ### Example